 - make sure you have your glasses or contact lenses with you if you need them, so you can read a number plate from the minimum required distance

-- only practise the bay parking exercise in the test-centre car park in agreement with test-centre staff.
-They’ll be able to advise you when would be a good time to do this so you don’t get in the way of anyone taking their test
+- only practise the bay parking exercise in the test centre car park in agreement with test centre staff.
+They’ll be able to advise you when would be a good time to do this so you do not get in the way of anyone taking their test

 - ask your ADI to accompany you on your test so they are there for the debrief and can help you to understand how you performed.
 If you decide not to take your ADI out with you, ask them to be ready for the debrief when you return to the test centre.